 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-Might not work as well for people who weigh more than 198 pounds or have a BMI of 30 kg/m² or higher
+When used perfectly, Zafemy is 99% effective at preventing pregnancy.
+But it might not work as well if you weigh more than 198 pounds or have a body mass index (BMI) of 30 kg/m² or higher.

 Zafemy (norelgestromin / ethinyl estradiol) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.